Patient Resources for Cosmetic and Plastic Surgery Patients

 Dr Patrick Briggs – Specialist Plastic and Cosmetic Surgeon (Melbourne)

-Australia’s expert Surgeons for Breast, Body, Face, Nose, Eyelids and Skin Procedures – based in Melbourne and Sydney.
+Australia’s expert Surgeons for Breast, Body, Face, Nose, Eyelids and Skin Procedures – are based in Melbourne and Sydney.

 - The key to choosing between recommended Surgeons is to do adequate homework and research.
 What Training has your Surgeon had?